GoForce: GoForce 5500

 The GoForce 5500 is a multimedia processor, incorporates Tensilica Xtensa HiFi 2 Audio Engine (based on the Xtensa LX processor licensed in 2005).
 It can decode video and audio formats, such as WMV, WMA, MP3, MP4, MPEG, JPEG and supports H.264.
 Also including a 24-bit 64-voice sound processor with supports up to 32 MB of external memory, 10-megapixel camera support, and 3D graphics engine version 2.
+It was used in the i-mate Ultimate 6150 smartphone.

 GoForce 5300

 Equipped with 2.25 MiB embedded DRAM (eDRAM) on TSMC's 65 nm process, being the first in the GoForce product line.
 Its multimedia technology is claimed to be similar to the 5500's, but it does not sport a 3D engine and only supports much smaller screens.

 GoForce 6100

 The latest chipset in the series, the GoForce 6100 (showcased in 2007), claiming the first applications processor by NVIDIA, adds 10-megapixel camera support and integrated 802.11b/g support (with external RF), based on a 130 nm process.
 It contains a 250 MHz ARM1176JZ-S core.